 Yin yoga is a powerful activity to help the body recover from the effects of chronic stress by lowering stress hormones known as cortisol.
 This improves sleep, digestion, energy levels, and mood.
 I find myself sleeping better, eating better, and having more patience.

-Most instructors encourage calling your time at yoga “your practise” because it is just that.
-It is practise.
-It isn’t something that you become good at, or something you can ever master.
+Most instructors encourage calling your time at yoga “your practice” because it is just that.
+It is practice.
+It isn’t something that you become good at or something you can ever master.
 Even the most physically simple poses like child’s pose or mountain pose can be the most mentally demanding.

-Making yin a priority and committing to practise everyday, no matter how I feel or how my day has been going, has been life changing.
+Making yin a priority and committing to practice every day, no matter how I feel or how my day has been going, has been life-changing.